matrix-org/complement/ONBOARDING.md

 For Goland:
  * Under "Run"->"Edit Configurations..."->"Templates"->"Go Test", add `COMPLEMENT_BASE_IMAGE=complement-dendrite:latest`
  * Then you can right-click on any test file or test case and "Run <test name>".

+#### What do I need to know if I'm coming from sytest?

+sytest has a concept of a `fixture` to configure the homeserver or test in a particular way, these are replaced with a `Blueprint` in complement.

+Unlike Sytest, each test must to opt-in to attaching core functionality to the server so the reader can clearly see what is and is not being handled automatically.